Natural Alternatives to Opioid Painkillers for Chronic Pain

 Receptors for Opioids are present in areas of the brain responsible for breath control and high doses can dangerously reduce the rate of breathing – the cause of almost all opioid deaths.

-We believe that natural painkillers and alternatives approaches to pain can make huge contributions to people’s lives.
+Natural, non-drug alternatives approaches to pain can make huge contributions to people’s lives.
 Sometimes by offering support in a health package alongside your doctor’s treatment, but also often by removing the original condition so that no painkillers are needed afterwards.

 Thank you for visiting our website and we look forward to seeing you at Park Farm Practice.